UniversalDevicesInc-PG3/udi-poly-notification/POLYGLOT_CONFIG.md

 These are the messages you want to send.
 Create at least one message, restart NodeServer and re-open admin console to see the messages on the controller node.

 - ID = This is the message ID.
-It is used to build the profile, so you should never change this number if the message is referenced in a program!
+  - It is used to build the profile, so you should never change this number if ANY message is referenced in a program.
+  - It also determines the order the messages show up in the
 - Title = The short message title, shown when selecting the message in the ISY Admin Console
 - Message = The message body, if empty then it will be the same is the Title

+## Help

+Please see [README](https://github.com/jimboca/udi-poly-notification/blob/master/README.md) for more information.

 <i>Note: The information below is generated on the fly and will be updated on each nodeserver restart or when discover or update profile is run from the Admin Console.
 It takes a minute to update since it polls the pushover servers.</i>